SheroukRashed/Store-API/README.md

 run npm run start, the fetch the endpoints stated in the REQUIREMENTS.md on port 3000

 ### 5. Running The Test

+to run tests for routes run npm run test-routes